chr15m/web-game-console/PROJECT.md

 ## Updates

+- **2025-12-04**: Confirmed no GPU acceleration
+  - Mali driver (`mali_drv.so`) fails to load with "maliModuleData" error
+  - Likely ABI mismatch or wrong architecture for Xorg 1.20.5
+  - X falls back to modesetting driver with software rendering (swrast)
+  - glamor disabled, no DRI2 support
+  - All OpenGL goes through CPU-based software rasterizer

 - **2025-12-04**: Created launch.sh script
   - Stops gdm3 to free memory and prevent conflicts
   - Sets tty permissions (required after each reboot)